2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Impact

-Proteins known as “immune checkpoints” are key players in preventing the immune system from attacking cells indiscriminately.
-Some cancers can evade an immune response by simulating these proteins, which in turn, decreases anti-tumor immunity.
+Immune checkpoint proteins are key players in preventing the immune system from attacking cells indiscriminately.
+Some cancers can evade an immune response by simulating these proteins, which in turn decreases anti-tumor immunity.
 Immunotherapy agents can block these immune checkpoint proteins and demonstrate impressive tumor shrinkage and long-term survival in some patients with select cancers such as advanced triple-negative breast cancer (TNBC).
-More recent clinical trials have demonstrated the value of adding an immune checkpoint inhibitor pembrolizumab to chemotherapy in early-stage TNBC and led to this combination as standard of care for these patients.
-Dr. Connolly is focused on identifying biomarkers that can help determine which patients would benefit from this combination treatment, ensuring a more personalized approach for treatment, minimizing treatment-related side effects while maintaining efficacy.
+More recent clinical trials have demonstrated significant clinical benefit adding the immune checkpoint inhibitor pembrolizumab to neoadjuvant (pre-surgical) chemotherapy in early-stage TNBC.
+While this combination has become standard of care for these patients, not all patients benefit.
+Dr. Connolly is focused on identifying biomarkers that can help determine which patients would benefit from this combination treatment, ensuring a more personalized treatment approach, minimizing treatment-related side effects while maintaining efficacy.

 Progress Thus Far

-To undertake this project, Dr. Connolly and her team have formed a new collaborative cancer team in University College Cork (Ireland) comprised of laboratory and clinical scientists, postdoctoral researchers, research nursing, and pathology experts and has established new collaborations across the Irish scientific research community.
-The team’s clinical trial protocol is in the review process, and they are poised to begin this important work to personalize treatment for TNBC.
+To undertake this project, Dr. Connolly and her team have formed a new collaborative cancer team in University College Cork (Ireland) comprised of laboratory and clinical scientists, postdoctoral researchers, research nursing, and pathology experts and has established collaborations across the Irish scientific research community.
+The team has made significant progress in immune and microbial analysis of bio-banked breast tumor samples from patients with TNBC treated with neoadjuvant chemotherapy with or without pembrolizumab.
+Dr. Connolly’s overarching goal is to ensure that patients with TNBC have a personalized approach to breast cancer treatment, tailoring the right treatment for the right patient.

 What’s Next